Scientific Commission D: Space Plasmas in the Solar System,Including Planetary Magnetospheres

 Terms of Reference

-Sub-Commission D1 concentrates on research of the heliosphere.
-The main objective is to provide a forum where space scientists can report, discuss, compare and study observations, theory and models.
+Sub-Commission D1 focuses on heliospheric research, aiming to provide a lively forum for space scientists to report, discuss, and compare their observations, theories, and models.

-Particular research topics include the solar wind and the heliospheric magnetic field; effects of solar activity on cosmic rays and on the heliosphere; global merged interaction regions; interplanetary shocks (together with D2; pick-up ions; neutral particles; the transport and acceleration of energetic particles and of cosmic rays, including the anomalous component; anisotropies and the composition of various components.
-Also covered is the heliosheath: heliospheric structure and the transition to interstellar space, including the termination shock and heliopause.
-Additionally, the long-term interaction with different interstellar environments and its influence to Earth is included.
-This comprises the theory, modelling and observation of the above-mentioned topics.
+Potential research topics include the solar wind; the heliospheric magnetic field; the effects of solar activity on cosmic rays and the heliosphere, global merged interaction regions, interplanetary shocks (together with D2), pick-up ions, neutral particles, the transport and acceleration of energetic particles and cosmic rays (including the anomalous component), anisotropies, and the composition of various components.
+Also covered is the heliosheath: heliospheric structure and the transition to interstellar space (including the termination shock, heliopause, and bow wave/possible bow shock) and the long-term interaction with different interstellar environments and its effect on Earth.

-This sub-commission does not include research on the following topics: the Sun as a star, the Sun as the source of the solar wind, of solar energetic particles, and of the interplanetary magnetic field, the transition from the Sun to the heliosphere, and magnetospheres.
-These topics are covered by sub-commissions E2, D2/E3, and D3.
+The sub-commission does not cover the Sun as a star, the Sun as the source of the solar wind/solar energetic particles/interplanetary magnetic field, and the transition from the Sun to the heliosphere and magnetospheres.
+They are topics of sub-commissions E2, D2/E3, and D3, respectively.

 Sub-Commission D2/E3: The Transition from the Sun to the Heliosphere